gvwilson/thirdbit/fiction/iffy/index.md

 He took her wrists and placed her hands on the grips built into the seat.
 "One… two… *three*."

+<span id="2024-04-06-b"></span>

 She screamed into the mouthpiece as hovercraft fired the ejection seat into the air like an old-fashioned artillery shell.
+Daylight blinded her.
+Ice-cold wind instantly numbed her cheeks.
+Tiny gyros whined to stabilize the chair long enough for the explosive bolts in its back to fire.
+A translucent parawing snapped open.
+The surge of deceleration threw her against her harness and then she was swinging like a pendulum as the parawing's tiny core picked a safe landing spot and turned toward it.

+The ground below her was covered with snow.
+The harsh white reached from horizon to horizon, interrupted only by a few dark boulders and the camouflaged rectangular bulk of the hovercraft that was already several hundred meters away.
+It must have turned inland toward the pole, but Iffy didn't have time to think about that.
+She was flying,
+really actually flying,
+except it was going to be over in a few seconds and if the chair hit the ground the wrong way she might tumble and snap her neck.
+The gyros were supposed to prevent that, but she had seen their specs when she was planning her escape and they had last been serviced by the same tech who had screwed up the coolant pump.

+A flash of light at the rear of the hovercraft threw a black dot into the seamless blue sky.
+A hundred meters above the ground it jerked suddenly as its parawing deployed.
+Iffy's fumbling fingers finally found the catch on the harness buckle.
+It bleeped and flashed,
+unhappy about being unfastened while in the air, but she jammed her thumb down hard to force it open.

+Snow raced away beneath her far too fast for safety.
+She was headed straight for a boulder.
+She was going to hit it.
+She was going to hit it,
+but the parawing cupped the air to brake, throwing her hard against the straps as if to punish her for breaking its rules.

+The chair landed on the snow with a crunch.
+Iffy spat out the mouthpiece,
+pulled off her goggles,
+wriggled out of the straps,
+tripped,
+and fell face-first into the little snowbank thrown up by the chair's impact.
+Ice crystals stung her face and hands.
+It was cold,
+she realized,
+really cold.
+They must have come a long way inland.

+The chair bleeped.
+Panels popped off its bulky arms to reveal a featherweight windproof parka rolled up to be not much larger than a lunch-sized roti on one side and a waistpack with a tiny first aid kid, a ruggedized app, and three high-energy snack bars on the other.
+The specs had shown four,
+and as she strapped the waistpack on she wondered if that long-ago tech had gotten hungry while he was working.

+It took her three tries to clamber up the boulder.
+Her nosebleed had stopped,
+leaving bits of red crust on her lip, but she was still lightheaded.
+She shielded her eyes with her hand.
+There—Iñacio's chair had just landed a few hundred meters away.
+The governor and his Marines had undoubtedly retaken control of the hovercraft, only to discover that all three coolant pumps had burned out and would need to be replaced before it move again.
+If his Marines had the same exoskeletons as the ones in Halley and Rothera, it would take them about twenty minutes to make their way back to their ex-prisoners.

+"Hey!"
+She waved both arms.
+Iñacio waved back and started toward her.
+She slipped off the boulder,
+made her way back to the chair, and got to work.

 </section>